microsoft/vscode-docs/release-notes/latest.md

 ## March 2016 Release

 March was our end game for the Build 2016 milestone.
 During the endgame, the focus was on problems, performance, and polish.
 Visit this page to [get the insiders build](http://code.visualstudio.com/Download#insiders).
+There is a lot to be excited about in this release here is a quick summary:

+Read on to get into the details...

 ## Languages - JavaScript